-- provide a detailed description of the project and identify the key stages with regards to the potential for air emissions and impacts on the surrounding environment. - identify all sources of air emissions, including mechanically generated combustion and transport related emissions likely to be associated with the proposed development. - estimate emissions of TSP, PM10, PM{2.5}, NOx, (tonnes per year), at a minimum, for all identified sources during each key development stage.
-The emissions inventory should: - a) utilise USEPA (1995) (and updates) emission estimation techniques, direct measurement or other method approved in writing by EPA; - b) calculate uncontrolled emissions (with no particulate matter controls in place); and
+- Provide a detailed description of the project and identify the key stages with regards to the potential for air emissions and impacts on the surrounding environment. - Identify all sources of air emissions, including mechanically generated, combustion and transport related emissions likely to be associated with the proposed development. - Estimate emissions of TSP, PM10, PM2.5, NOx, (tonnes per year), at a minimum, for all identified sources during each key development stage.
+The emissions inventory should: - utilise USEPA (1995) (and updates) emission estimation techniques, direct measurement or other method approved in writing by EPA;

-- c) calculate controlled emissions (with proposed particulate matter controls in place). - the emissions inventory must be explicitly coupled with the project description. - provide a detailed summary and justification of all parameters adopted within all emission estimation calculations, including site specific measurements, proponent recommended values or published literature. - document, including quantification and justification, all air quality emission control techniques/practices proposed for implementation during the project.
+- o calculate uncontrolled emissions (with no particulate matter controls in place); and - o calculate controlled emissions (with proposed particulate matter controls in place). - The emissions inventory must be explicitly coupled with the project description. - Provide a detailed summary and justification of all parameters adopted within all emission estimation calculations, including site specific measurements, proponent recommended values or published literature. - Document, including quantification and justification, all air quality emission control techniques/practices proposed for implementation during the project.
 As a minimum, consideration must be given to source control techniques, emission control through planning and reactive/predictive management techniques.